—Click on the red YouTube button below the "Download CV" link to view my video course lectures.

 Ron Strickland is the author and editor of essays, collections and journal issues on pedagogical and curricular issues in literary and cultural studies.
-He is also the creator of a widely-viewed series of internet lectures on topics in literature and cultural theory.
+He is also the creator more than 100 YouTube lectures on topics in literature and cultural theory.
 His current research focuses on the institutional and cultural politics of the Humanities in higher education.

 - “Western Marxism and the Concept of Ideology Critique.”
 VNU Journal of Social Sciences and Humanities, Vol. 28, No. 5E (2012), 47-56.
 Read More

 - "Learning to Learn, Learning to Earn, Learning to Consume: Neoliberalism and American Higher Education", American Studies Journal of Ukraine, March 2011, 120-7.

 - "Never Grow Up, Never Grow Old: Postmodernism and the Infantilization of American Culture."
 In Crestianicov, Helen, ed.
 Sailing Uncharted Waters.
 Chisinau: University of Moldova Press, 2009, 71-79.

 - "The Humanities and their Boundaries."
 JAC (Journal of Advanced Composition), Fall, 2006, 657-76.
 Read More

 - "The Decline of Privilege and the Rise of Privatization in Public Higher Education."
 In Toward Deprivatized Pedagogy, edited by Diana C. Bell and Margaret Nugent.
 Cresskill, NJ: Hampton Press, 2006, 207-17.